croroprivatedev-dev/BoardLog-Website/docs/LegalNotice.en.md

 ## Contact

-For questions about sales conditions, the paid plan, purchase, or restore:
+For questions about sales conditions, paid plans, purchase, or restore:

 **crorodevcontact@gmail.com**